DanielBashary/concurrency-benchmark/README.md

 couchbase.bucket=json-store       # Replace with the bucket name you want to use

 # Benchmark configuration
-threadCount=100                   # Number of threads to use in the benchmark threadPoolRuns=5                  # Number of times to repeat the benchmark processSeconds=5                  # Duration of each benchmark run in seconds sleepBetweenRuns=0                # Seconds to sleep between benchmark runs
+thread-count=100                  # Number of threads to use in the benchmark thread-pool-runs=5                # Number of times to repeat the benchmark processSeconds=5                  # Duration of each benchmark run in seconds sleep-between-runs=0              # Seconds to sleep between benchmark runs virtual-threads=true              # Whether to use Normal or Virtual threads
 ```

 ### **3. Build the Application Using Gradle**